-In any event, the important point is that to the extent such differences concerning conformance to stereotypical gender roles could be shown to exist, many psychologists would consider them healthy a world in which gender-based discrimination persists.
-Indeed, as a leading researcher and head of the Section on Social and Emotional Development at the National Institute of Child Health and Human Development has explained, conformity to a traditional gender role should not be equated with psychological adjustment: "There is no justification for this assumed congruence; in fact, less traditionally gendertyped children are arguably better prepared should the future involve egalitarian societies."
+In any event, the important point is that to the extent such differences concerning conformance to stereotypical gender roles could be shown to exist, many psychologists would consider them healthy in a world in which gender-based discrimination persists.
+Indeed, as a leading researcher and head of the Section on Social and Emotional Development at the National Institute of Child Health and Human Development has explained, conformity to a traditional gender role should not be equated with psychological adjustment: "There is no justification for this assumed congruence; in fact, less traditionally gender-typed children are arguably better prepared should the future involve more egalitarian societies."
 M.E.
-Lamb, Parental Behavior, Processes, Family and Child Development Nontraditional and Traditionally Understudied Families, Parenting and Child Development in "Nontraditional" Families 6 (M.E.
+Lamb, Parental Behavior, Family Processes, and Child Development in Nontraditional and Traditionally Understudied Families, in Parenting and Child Development in "Nontraditional" Families 6 (M.E.
 Lamb ed., 1999).